-Your role as MSP is to manage these vendors to ensure the client receives the service they need and deserve.
+Your role as managed service provider (MSP) is to manage these vendors to ensure the client receives the service they need and deserve.

-In addition to documenting in your internal systems and process and teaching your staff how to obtain support and account management from each of these vendors, you often need to train your engineers in how to provide 1st line support to the product, understand emergency support escalation procedures, and keep up to date on any technological changes in the vendors product.
+In addition to documenting your internal systems and processes, and teaching your staff how to obtain support and account management from each of these vendors, you often need to train your engineers how to provide first line support to the product, understand emergency support escalation procedures, and keep up to date on any technological changes in the vendor's product.

-But as you win more Managed Service clients, and acquire an ever growing range of Vendors and Vendor Products to manage – things become very different.
-Imagine trying to manage 60 clients each with 3 or 4 different vendor products.
-It becomes a huge undertaking, and all the time you and and your staff take trying to manage the clients vendors eats into profit.
+But as you win more managed service clients, and acquire an ever-growing range of vendors and vendor products to manage, things become very different.
+Imagine trying to manage 60 clients each with three or four different vendor products.
+This becomes a huge undertaking, and despite all the time you and and your staff take trying to manage the clients, the vendors eat into your profit.